Grant-Steinfeld/cron-cli/README.md

 npm test
 ```

 The tests use a frozen date (January 1, 2025) and America/New_York timezone for deterministic results.
-Output format does not affect test results.
+Output format and the Pretty date column do not affect test results.

 ### Development